Wild knots embedded in the Menger Sponge: Wild knots embedded in the Menger sponge

 \subsection{Wild knots embedded in the 2-dimensional Sierpi\'nski carpet ${\mathcal S}^2$}

 The Sierpi\'nski carpet ${\mathcal S}^2$ is a subset of the 3-dimensional cube $[0,1]^3$ and it is the the analog of the classical Sierpi\'nski carpet in the square The construction of the Sierpi\'nski ${\mathcal S}^2$ is the following.
-Start with the unit cube $I^3=[0,1]^3$, and as a Menger sponge construction, in each step, subdivide every remaining cube into $3^3$ equal subcubes, but now remove only the interior of the single subcube in the geometric center.
-Equivalently, at every step, we keep 26 out of the 27 subcubes.
+Start with the unit cube $I^3=[0,1]^3$, and, as a Menger sponge construction, in each step, subdivide every remaining cube into $3^3$ equal subcubes, but now remove only the interior of the single subcube at the geometric center.
+Equivalently, at each step we retain 26 of the 27 subcubes.
 Let $Q_{n+1}\subset Q_n$ be the union of the subcubes that remain.
 The limit set is

 This produces a compact, connected continuum called {\it Sierpi\'nski 2-dimensional carpet ${\mathcal S}^2$}.\\

 Since the entire boundary $\partial I^3$ is never affected by the construction, we have that $\partial I^3\subset K$, hence the topological dimension of $K$ is two.
 Therefore, the Sierpi\'nski 2-dimensional carpet cannot be homeomorphic to the Menger sponge, because the Menger sponge has topological dimension 1.\\